Migration, development and social change

 International migration, urban development, and processes of social change are intimately linked.
-This study group explores ‘big questions’ (including those raised in the Human Development Report in 2009).
-These will include lines of enquiry such as: Why do people migrate?
+This study group explores ‘big questions’, such as: Why do people migrate?
 How do they migrate (internally, regionally, internationally)?
 What are the direct and indirect impacts of this on sending and receiving countries?
-How are identities shaped, reconfigured and transformed through the migration process?
+How are identities shaped, reconfigured and transformed through migration processes?
 What is the impact of transnational migration on countries of origin (for example, in terms of cultural, social and economic remittances)?
 How do conditions and policies in countries of destination affect these processes?

 The study group seeks to cross-cut the following key areas in migration studies which serve as a theoretical backdrop:

 - The relationship between migration and development (including political, socioeconomic, and cultural dynamics)

 Tanja Bastia (University of Manchester)

 Please sign up to the mailing list if you’d like to receive news and updates from this group.
 If you haven’t already, please do consider joining DSA before signing up for a study group.
 DSA membership fees help to fund study group activities.